joostpieters/KUL---GNA/README.md

 # KUL---GNA
-Programming suggestions for the course Gegevensstructuren en Algoritme @KULeuven
+Programming suggestions for the course "Gegevensstructuren en Algoritmen" @KULeuven